mehdi-benhariz/IP-Stegano/README.md

 # IP-Stegano

-IP-Stegano is a Python project that allows users to hide text messages inside images using the least significant bit (LSB) technique.
+IP-Stegano is an image processing project that allows users to hide data inside a file (mainly images) using different technic and approaches.
 The project is developed using the OpenCV and NumPy libraries.

 ## Description

-The project provides a command-line interface that allows users to encode a text message into an image and decode a text message from an encoded image.
-The encoded image looks the same as the original image to the human eye and can be shared over public channels.
+The project provides a GUI interface that allows users to perferm various operations( described in the presentation below) on images. such as :
 The project has some sample images that can be used for testing purposes.
 However, users can also use their own images.

 ## Installation